 Bristol Food Network’s Board of Directors are:

-Find out more below about our projects and the kind of things that we do.
+Find out more below about our past projects and the kind of things that we do.

-Bristol Food Network are going to be working on a 2-5 year Food Action Plan for Bristol, on behalf … Read more New 2-to-5 year Food Action Plan for Bristol!
+In 2015, Bristol Food Network compiled a 2-5 year Food Action Plan for Bristol, on behalf of the Food … Read more 2-to-5 year Food Action Plan for Bristol

 Bristol’s 6th annual Get Growing Garden Trail 4 & 5 June 2016 The Get Growing Garden Trail returns for … Read more The annual Bristol Get Growing Garden Trail